Learn about the STEP UP team

-Throughout each service experience and weekly STEP UP meetings, they explore their passion for service and the issues they care about.
+Throughout each service experience and STEP UP meetings, they explore their passion for service and the issues they care about.
 STEP UP leaders coordinate a range of service programs and have opportunities to take on increasing responsibility as they progress through STEP UP.

 Our programs include: